Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 If you have any other questions about Pap smears, co-testing with HPV tests, and/or the HPV vaccine itself, have a conversation with your healthcare provider or OB-GYN.

-Cervix and pregnancy
+Cervix anatomy changes and pregnancy

 Cervical length